 Facets Group-related human hostility (GMF) have been investigated by the Institute for Interdisciplinary Conflict and Violence Research (IKG) at the University of Bielefeld since 2002.
 These are devaluation and hostility to social groups.

-The resulting ten-volume series of "German States" and the series of center-studies on extreme right-wing attitudes commissioned by the Friedrich Ebert Foundation every two years since 2006 (up to 2012 in cooperation with the University of Leipzig) are presented in this book merged for the second time after 2014.
+The resulting ten-volume series of "German States" and the series of since mid-year since 2006 Friedrich-Ebert-Stiftung commissioned mid-studies on right-wing attitudes (to 2012 in cooperation with the University of Leipzig) is in the form of the present book merged for the second time after 2014.
 On the basis of a representative survey for the year 2016, it describes the picture of a divided society.
 Details of the data base of the representative 2016 survey are:

 - Telephone survey (CATI) of 1.896 representative selected persons with German nationality; Time of interview: June to August 2016;